Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

-\cref{fig:Ch2_total_mdot} shows the results for total evaporation rate vs non-dimensional time.
-At low Reynolds number $Re=25$, the difference in total evaporation rate ($\dot{m}$) is seen in the beginning for $We=1-12$ (marked in dot dash lines).
-However, at later time ($t/\tau_P >15$), the total vaporization reaches a steady value for all Weber numbers.
-A more closer (zoomed-in) look at the results at $Re=25$ displayed in \cref{fig:Ch2_total_mdot_zoomedin} shows an increasing trend in $\dot{m}$ with increase in $We$.
+\Cref{fig:Ch2_total_mdot} shows the time history of normalized total evaporation rate (${\dot{m}}_{ND}$).
+In all cases, the instantaneous evaporation rate starts at zero and rapidly increases.
+Since the droplet is preheated to the saturation temperature, this transient period is due to the adjustment of the gaseous flow field around the droplet.
+After some period of time, a plateau-like behavior is observed.
+At low Reynolds number $Re=25$, the difference in ${\dot{m}}_{ND}$ is seen in the beginning for $We=1-12$ (marked in dotted lines).
+However, at later time ($t/\tau_P >15$), ${\dot{m}}_{ND}$ reaches a steady value for all Weber numbers.

-Based on the spatially and time-averaged solution (after $t/\tau_P >15$), the $\%$ increase in $\dot{m}$ at $We=12$ with respect to $We=1$ is $~3\%$.
+A more closer (zoomed-in) look at the results at $Re=25$ displayed in \cref{fig:Ch2_total_mdot_zoomedin} shows an increasing trend in ${\dot{m}}_{ND}$ with increase in $We$.
+Based on the spatially and time-averaged solution (after $t/\tau_P >15$), the $\%$ increase in ${\dot{m}}_{ND}$ at $We=12$ with respect to $We=1$ is $~3\%$.

 At $Re=120$, a significant increase in total evaporation rate is observed with increase in Weber number as shown in the \cref{fig:Ch2_total_mdot}.
-This suggests that the Weber number has clear effect on $\dot{m}$ at higher $Re$.
-The $\%$ increase in $\dot{m}$ at $We=12$ with respect to $We=1$ is $~20 \%$
+This suggests that the Weber number has a clear effect on ${\dot{m}}_{ND}$ at higher $Re$.
+The $\%$ increase in ${\dot{m}}_{ND}$ at $We=12$ with respect to $We=1$ is $~20 \%$.
+Moreover, an oscillatory trend is observed for all the Weber numbers higher than 1 at both $Re=25,\ 120$ especially during the transient period (till $t/\tau_p <7$).
+This is more prominent at $Re=120$.
+This appears to be due to oscillations in droplet surface area in \cref{fig:Ch2_area}.